Employee Termination- Meaning, Types, Causes, Steps, Letter

 1. Voluntary Termination

 In this type of termination, the worker takes the initiative to leave the company.
 A decision, as such, can be for many professional or personal reasons.
-It could be a toxic work environment, lack of growth opportunities or employee development, personal problems, etc.
+For example, it could be a toxic work environment, lack of growth opportunities or employee development, personal problems, etc.

 If such a termination happens for professional reasons, you may be at fault.
 Thus, whatever reasons it may be, it is a wake-up call for you to correct the situation for other remaining workers.